-You don’t need us to tell you that this isn’t the best idea.
+We know all puppies are cute, but these little guys are off-the-scale adorable.
 Corgi Poms might be small, but they’re not about to let that hold them back.
-These little pups can be livewires and need plenty of training and interaction to help them feel settled.
+They can be livewires and need plenty of training and interaction to help them feel settled.

-3 Little-Known Facts About Corgi Pomeranian
+3 Little-Known Facts About the Corgi Pomeranian

-1. Corgis are a royal favorite.
+1. Corgis Are a Royal Favorite.

 Corgis have long been a favorite of the British monarchy, with Queen Elizabeth II having owned Pembroke Corgis since she was 7 years old and was given a puppy.
-Since then, she’s owned over 30 different Corgis.
+Since then, she’s owned over 30 Corgis.

 Pomeranians are named for the Pomerania region of Europe, which used to be part of Germany but is now Polish.
 One of their first jobs was in Italy, where they were used to guard over their owner’s possessions and alert them to intruders with their distinctive bark.

-As with any hybrid breed, Corgi Pom puppies will inherit a blend of characteristics from both their parents.
+As with any hybrid breed, Corgi Pom puppies will inherit a blend of characteristics from their parents.
 Some will end up looking more like a Corgi but with a Pomeranian temperament and others vice versa.
 So, you’ll never quite know what you’re going to get.

-If you’ve fallen in love with a friend’s Corgi Pom and are hoping to get a puppy that turns out exactly the same, then bear in mind that there’s variation in the breed, so you might get a puppy that’s very different.
+If you’ve fallen in love with a friend’s Corgi Pom and are hoping to get a puppy that turns out exactly the same, bear in mind that there’s variation in the breed, so you might get a puppy that’s very different.